epfl-ada/ada-2024-project-tadaa/README.md

 <!-- 164 words -->

-In Wikispeedia, players move from a source to a target article with minimal clicks—similar to how we pursue life goals, seeking the most efficient path.
+In Wikispeedia, players move from a source to a target article with minimal clicks—similar to how we pursue life goals, seeking most efficient path.
 Our project draws three key lessons from these games for making better decisions.

 First, we observe that players who skimmed through pages often missed critical information, impacting their success.
 This reflects a tendency to rely on surface-level data, highlithing that thorough research and examining all available information often lead to better outcomes.